In Washington, you can restore your right to possess and own firearms even if you have a domestic violence offense on your record.

 6. Your felony convictions have washed out

-Under Washington law, your prior felony convictions wash out (i.e. disappear for purposes of firearm rights restoration) once you have gone a certain period of time without committing any new crimes.
+Under Washington law, your prior felony convictions "disappear" for purposes of firearm rights restoration once you have gone a certain number of years without committing any new crimes.

 The courts call this the "wash out" period.

 - Class B felony: The wash out period is 10 years.